bobadair/openhab-addons/bundles/org.openhab.binding.lutron/doc/leapnotes.md

 Unlike LIP, which was designed to use a simple serial or telnet connection and authenticates using a username/password, LEAP uses a SSL connection and authenticates using certificates.
 This necessarily makes configuration more complicated.
+There are several open source utilities available for generating the certificate files necessary to access your Caseta or RA2 Select hub.
-At the moment, the necessary certificate files can be generated using the get_lutron_cert.py script available from https://github.com/gurumitts/pylutron-caseta .
+One good choice is the get_lutron_cert.py script included with the pylutron library which is available on Github at https://github.com/gurumitts/pylutron-caseta .
 On a unix system, you can easily retrieve it using curl with a command like:

 ```